idrees118/selective-ecg-signal-degradation/README.md

 </div>

-What is this project about?

-A medical classifier does not always need to make a prediction.

-In selective classification, uncertain or unreliable cases can instead be deferred for manual review.
-The important question is therefore not only:

-How accurate is the classifier?

-but also:
+Overview

+Selective classification allows a model to defer cases it considers unreliable instead of forcing a prediction on every input.

-Can we correctly identify which individual predictions are most likely to be wrong?
+For that to be useful, the ranking score must do more than react to noisy ECGs.
+It must identify which individual predictions are most likely to be wrong.

-This repository investigates whether several auxiliary reliability signals can rank ECG prediction errors better than the classifier's own output confidence, particularly when ECG signals are degraded.
+This repository evaluates whether three auxiliary reliability signals — annotation support, waveform quality, and model uncertainty — can outperform the classifier's own output confidence for that task.

+The study uses PTB-XL v1.0.3, a patient-disjoint evaluation protocol, a ResNet1D classifier, and controlled ECG signal degradation.

+Main result

+Output confidence produced the strongest selective ranking.

+Across 13 evaluation conditions and 3 prespecified statistical contrasts, 38 of 39 patient-clustered bootstrap intervals favored confidence over the compared auxiliary rankings.

+Model uncertainty increased as corruption became more severe, but that did not translate into better case-level error ranking.

+What we tested

+The study asks a simple question:

+When an ECG classifier makes a mistake, which reliability score is best at placing that case near the top of the review queue?

-We evaluate:
+We compared four signals:

+Symbol

+Signal

+Meaning

+Available at inference time?

+C

 Output confidence

+How far predicted probabilities are from 0.5

+Yes

+L

 Annotation support

+Strength of the reference diagnostic annotation

+No

+Q

 Waveform quality

+Estimated artifact and signal-quality burden

+Yes

+U

 Model uncertainty

-Equal-weight combinations of the auxiliary signals

-The experiments use PTB-XL, five diagnostic superclasses, patient-disjoint evaluation, and 12 controlled signal corruption conditions.

-Main finding

-Output confidence provided the strongest selective ranking in our experiments.

-Across the three prespecified statistical comparisons and 13 evaluation conditions — clean ECGs plus 12 corrupted conditions — 38 of 39 patient-clustered bootstrap intervals favored confidence over the compared auxiliary rankings.

-The only exception was L + U under moderate amplitude clipping, where the interval crossed zero.

-An important secondary finding was that model uncertainty increased consistently as signal corruption became more severe.

-However, detecting that a cohort has become more degraded is not the same as correctly identifying which individual predictions are wrong.

-That distinction is central to this study.
+MC-dropout disagreement across stochastic passes

+Yes

+We also tested four equal-weight combinations:

+L + Q, L + U, Q + U, and L + Q + U.

+Confidence was kept separate so it could serve as the baseline.

-Study at a glance
+Study design

 Component